philosophers-stone/transform/README.md

 **A Protocol Implementation for transforming arbitrary Elixir data Structures**
 ![alt text](https://travis-ci.org/philosophers-stone/transform.svg?branch=master "Travis CI build status")

+## Motivation

+A lot of Elixir coding is about reaching into large data structures, bringing a piece out to your function and then reassembling the structure.
+This library is an attempt to turn that model on it's head and use Protocols to bring the function into the data structure.

 ## Documentation

 The `PhStTransform` protocol is a way to create dynamic protocols